rainbowd-ash/computersound_portfolio/README.md

 My name is rainbow dash and this is my working portfolio for CS 416 Computer Sound & Music.

 # Clipped
-Generating a sin wave .wav file using math and other python libraries.
+Makes a file called sin.wav out of a sine wave.

+Makes a file called clipped.wav out of that sin wave eroded by time.

+Plays both sounds.

+Run with -h for arguments.

 # Tone Control
-Splitting out low/mid/high bands and playing with them
+Splitting out low/mid/high bands and playing with them.

+Run with -h for arguments.

 # Sin Wav Music
-Making a song with the computer.
+Generates a song based on a sine wave.
+No arguments, just does it.

 # Sources
 ## Samples